Articles

 Choosing a Pack

-Expect The Unexpected Choosing a travel pack is a major decision when traveling.
+Choosing a travel pack is a major decision when traveling.
 The wrong choice can have a big impact on a trip.
 Dragging a roller through sand to your beach side bungalow, carrying a duffel bag by its single carry strap for half an hour through a city or seeing your backpack come up the luggage carousel ramp with one of its shoulder straps torn off is no fun.
+If you know exactly what you’ll be doing on your trip then choosing a travel pack to avoid frustrating scenarios is fairly straight forward.
+However the longer the trip, the more likely you’ll be in a situation that you didn’t expect.

 Airline Carry on Rules